Para leer información sobre la camioneta de pruebas móvil en español, por favor haga clic aquí

 Q: Do I have to be a patient of Massachusetts General Hospital or another care provider within the Mass General Brigham system?

-A: No, we are offering asymptomatic testing to anyone who would like to get tested.
+A: No, we are offering testing to anyone who would like to get tested.
 If you have never been a patient of Massachusetts General Hospital/Mass General Brigham, we will ask you to register when you arrive.

 Q: What type of test is used?